Cham0i/SecPlus/README.md

 **Passive and Active Recon**

-War [anything] Searching for wireless networkds.
+"War" + [anything] means searching for wireless networks.
+Remember when you were in middle school and didn't have cellular data?
+So you turned on the Wifi to try to connect to random WAPs as your school bus drove by?
+It was War Driving, Barry.
 Footprinting is collecting as much info on the target.

 **Exercise and Types**